This YouTube video playlist contains videos to help you understand every aspect of MLA Citation Style.

 Mary Jones admitted that she had lied "to protect the honor of her father" (qtd. in Hammond 201).

 These directions are for how to format your document in Word or other word processing programs in MLA style.
-For directions on how to format your Works Cited page, see farther down this page.

 From MLA Style Center, Formatting a Research Paper